microsoft/vscode-java-debug/README.md

   - `auto` - Automatically apply the changes after compilation.
 This only works when `'java.autobuild.enabled'` is on.
   - `never` - Never apply the changes.
 - `java.debug.settings.enableRunDebugCodeLens`: enable the code lens provider for the run and debug buttons over main entry points, defaults to `true`.
 - `java.debug.settings.forceBuildBeforeLaunch`: force building the workspace before launching java program, defaults to `true`.
-If `'java.autobuild.enabled'` is disabled, this setting will be ignored and still force a build job before launching.
 - `java.debug.settings.onBuildFailureProceed`: Force to proceed when build fails, defaults to false.
 - `java.debug.settings.console`: The specified console to launch Java program, defaults to `integratedTerminal`.
 If you want to customize the console for a specific debug session, please modify the 'console' config in launch.json.
   - `internalConsole` - VS Code debug console (input stream not supported).